 - Longevity: How long have you been in business?
 If you’ve been in business for a while, that will contribute to raising your score.

-- Revenue: What are your annual revenue?
-If your business brings in revenue, significant or not, that may positively impact your score.
+- Revenue: What is your annual revenue?
+If your business brings in significant revenue, that may positively impact your score.

-- Assets: What assets are named as the business’s?
-If you have some assets under the business, such as property, this is likely to raise your credit score.
+- Assets: What assets are named as belonging to the business?
+If you have some assets under the business, such as property, this will likely raise your credit score.

 - Outstanding debts: What loans and credit cards do you currently have?
 Responsible credit usage will positively impact your credit score.

 - Both personal and business loan and credit history: How long have you had personal and business credit?
 What loans have you had in the past?
 What was the value of those loans, and how quickly did you pay them off?
 A history that indicates your likelihood to pay back loans in the future can affect your score and make you more attractive to lenders.